philseeley/debian-ppa/docs/boatinstrument/main.md

 If found, this is moved to "/boatinstrument.json" before the instrument is started.
 This allows you to update the configuration on a minimal OS via the SD Card, e.g. one without SSH or other access.

+If you exit the instrument (from the Settings Page) the configuration file is copied to "/boot/boatinstrument.json.running".
+The instrument is then restarted.

 If required, the config can be manually edited.
 This is easier if it is reformatted with:

 ```shell